 Do you take donations?

-Yes, I do and recently added a paypal donation button.
-I also have a Post Office box address (in the left hand sidebar).
+Yes, although I no longer have a paypal donation button.
+I have a Post Office box address (in the left hand sidebar).
 I was convinced by many readers that after 8 years of voluntary work, I should be willing to accept some thanks in the form of donations.
 But, know that your gifts are not tax deductible for you.

 Can I interview you on my radio show?